ABOUT YOUR MASK

 Note: You only want to follow this process if your lenses are made of glass.
 Any plastic lenses will scratch very easily.
 It is not common to see this warning posted, so if the “tempered glass” message is not posted on your lens, please ask the salesperson helping you.

 Remember, even if you’ve already treated your mask, it is always wise to have defog on-hand when you plan to use your mask.
 Many things can cause fogging and one of the most common is simply the temperature of the water.
 You can’t change that so your temporary fix will be to have some defog on-hand.
 These typically come in spray or gel forms.
-I recommend the Super Anti-Fog Treatment.
+We recommend our Super Anti-Fog Treatment (TEC-52A) or any aftermarket anti-fog solutions on ReefTourer masks.

 Care and Maintenance: